ilanit1997/DronesRL/README.md

 # DronesRL

 # The assignment
-Simulation in which drones deliver packages to clients using Reinforcement Learning methods (deterministic and probabilistic)
+Simulation in which drones deliver packages to clients using Reinforcement Learning methods (deterministic and probabilistic).
+The following 3 part project origin is - course 096210 "Introduction to AI", the Technion – Israel Institute of Technology, winter 2021.

 # Part 1 - Deterministic Problem